HOUSTON ASTROWORLD LAWSUIT ATTORNEY

 It is entirely possible to have fun in a safe environment.
 Safe, enjoyable events and concerts happen all the time.
 Strictly adhering to safety protocols and monitoring events with proper staffing is essential to the health and safety of attendees.
 When event organizers, producers, and performers ignore their duty of care to these attendees, they exhibit gross negligence.
 This cannot be tolerated.
 The events of the Astroworld Festival 2021 were completely preventable.

-If you or someone you know suffered injuries, emotional distress, or lost a loved one due to this event, Reich & Binstock are here for you.
+If you or someone you know suffered injuries, emotional distress, or lost a loved one due to this event or sustained most pit injuries from a similar incident, Reich & Binstock are here for you.
 As Houston natives, we care deeply for those affected by this tragedy.
 To speak with an aggressive, compassionate attorney who will fight for your right to compensation, contact us today.
 Call 713-622-7271 or fill out our online intake form today.